pactfi/pact-py-sdk/README.md

 What is covered by the library:

-- Fetching pools
+- Creating pools
-- Opt-in for assets
 - Managing liquidity
-- Inspecting pools state
 - Making swaps
+- Farming

 Signing and sending transactions is not covered by the library.
 The provided examples use algosdk directly to send the transactions.